 Using your SSH Key (Linux/Mac)

-This document assumes you have already followed the steps in our guide Generating a SSH Key (Linux/Mac).
+This document assumes that you have already followed the steps in our guide Generating a SSH Key (Linux/Mac).

 ssh -i /the/path/to/id_rsa